A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Once-extended TQFTs derived from finite crossed complexes

 \subsubsection{The simplest example: the $(0,1,2)$-extended TQFT derived from a finite groupoid}

-Recall from Subsection \ref{sec:defXcomp} that we can think of a groupoid as a 1-truncated crossed complex, leading to a functor, $\iota_1\colon \Grp \to \Crs$.
-We recall that this sends a groupoid, $G=(s,t\colon G^1 \to G^0)$, to the crossed complex,
+Recall from Subsection \ref{sec:defXcomp} that we can think of a groupoid, $G$, as a 1-truncated crossed complex, leading to a functor, $\J_1\colon \Grp \to \Crs$.
+Each $0$-dimensional manifold is trivially diffeomorphic to the disjoint union of copies of the singleton manifold, $\{*\}$.
+On unpacking the construction in Subsection \ref{sec:xcomphom}, we have an isomorphism of groupoids $\pi_1\big(\CRS\big(\Pi(\{*\}),\J_1(G)\big)\big)\cong G$.